Bannec: After World War II

 Until the World War II, like its neighbors, Bannec was inhabited by seaweed harvesters.
-One building remains, which was in ruins after the war, but was restored in 1979, this cabin is now inhabited by Bernard Fichaut noted geomorphologist, as part of an observatory of the famous "blocs cyclopéens de Bannec" (Cyclops Rocks of Bannec).
+One building remains, which was in ruins after the war, but was restored in 1979 as part of an observatory of the famous "blocs cyclopéens de Bannec" (Cyclops Rocks of Bannec).

-Bannec was owned by the family of Huon Penanster before it was sold to the company NOEL, which was dissolved on 10 April 1964}.
+Bannec was owned by the family of Huon Penanster before it was sold to the company NOEL, which was dissolved on 10 April 1964.
 Following a declaration of public utility, the island was purchased by the Department of Brittany in 1971.
 Bannec was incorporated into the Parc naturel régional d'Armorique on 30 September 1969 and the Finistere department entrusts management to the SEPNB, now known as Bretagne vivante (Brittany Alive) in October 1976.

+Media and the arts

+Bannec was featured in some of the scenes of the 1929 film Finis Terræ.